JuliaRegistries/Registrator.jl/docs/src/webui.md

 2) Collaborator check via GitHub/GitLab API

-In both cases packages that are hosted under a users account (as opposed to an organization) can be registerd by that user.
+In both cases packages that are hosted under a users account (as opposed to an organization) can be registered by that user.

 If authorization through `authorized_registrars.txt` file is enabled for your setup then you are allowed to register if your email ID is contained in the `authorized_registrars.txt`